websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

 - Configure the Liferay DXP Cluster's Elasticsearch connections
 - Enable and Configure Cross-Cluster Replication on the Liferay DXP nodes that read from the follower indexes

-Once youe fully understand the steps, [see a basic, specific use case](./configuring-an-example-ccr-installation-replicating-between-data-centers.md) and get started setting up a local example.
+Once you fully understand the steps, [see a basic, specific use case](./configuring-an-example-ccr-installation-replicating-between-data-centers.md) and get started setting up a local example.

 ## Liferay DXP: Install the LES Cross-Cluster Replication Module